2018-2019 College Catalog [ARCHIVED CATALOG]

 The Child Development academic program at Tulsa Community College is accredited by the National Association for the Education of Young Children (NAEYC) Early Childhood Associate Degree Accreditation (ECADA) program.

 This degree is for students choosing a career in programs providing services to children and families.
 This is a workforce degree and does not transfer to a Bachelor’s level program.
 The two-year Associate of Applied Science degree program in Child Development will prepare students to work with young children from birth through eight years of age in a variety of settings including child care centers, family child care settings, preschools, Head Start programs, school age programs, and home visiting and parent education programs.
 Students will complete 18 hours of General Education courses and 36 hours of Child Development courses, with 6 elective hours.

 Note: Tulsa Community College’s Child Development academic program requires that all child development students enrolling in a child development laboratory or teaching methodology course obtain a criminal background check at their own expense.
 Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus School of Education and Child Development office (L 144).

 For More Information Contact:

 School of Child Development and Education

 Program Learning Outcomes

 Upon successful completion of this program you will be able to:

-Search careers in Veterinary Science at TCC Career Explorer and visit TCC Career Services to learn more about our free career planning and job preparation services.
+Head Start assistant teacher; child care master/lead teacher; family child care home provider; child care center director; school-age before and after care program director; early intervention/special needs program; para-professional assistant; home visitor.
+Search current career opportunities at TCC Career Explorer and visit TCC Career Services to learn more about our free career planning and job preparation services.

-View a semester-by-semester course plan of study and information on transferring this degree to other colleges and universities on the Pre-Veterinary Medicine Degree Map.
+View a semester-by-semester course plan of study on the Child Development, Early Childhood Option Degree Map.